archtechx/alpine-typescript/README.md

 ## Plain object components

-To register a plain object as an Alpine component, return a function that wraps the object like this:
+To register a plain object as an Alpine component, export a function that wraps the object like this:
 ```ts
 export default (foo: string, bar: number) => ({
     foo,